loganpkg/spot/README.md

 ```m4
 undefine(macro_name)
 ```
-`undefine` removes a macro and all of it history stack.
+`undefine` removes a macro and all of its history stack.
 Normally you should quote the macro name to prevent it from expanding into its definition during argument collection.
-Built-in macros cannot be retrieved once undefined, unless you have previously made a renamed copy of them.
+Built-in macros cannot be retrieved once undefined unless you have previously made a renamed copy of them.

-In the example below, `define` and `x` (via its inheritance) do not need to be quoted when "called" without arguments, as they exhibit pass-through behaviour (only certain built-in macro do this).
+In the example below, `define` and `x` (via its inheritance) do not need to be quoted when "called" without arguments, as they exhibit pass-through behaviour (only certain built-in macros do this).
 The example clones `define` to `x`, deletes `define`, then restores it from `x`.

 ```m4